conradakunga/Blog/_posts/2025-04-19-designing-building-packaging-a-scalable-testable-net-open-source-component-part-3-project-setup.md

 git clone https://github.com/conradakunga/UploadFileManager.git
 ```

-**The rest of this post is if you want to learn to setup a project yourself, via command line.** Almost everything done here  around project creation can be accomplished using an IDE like [JetBrains Rider](https://www.jetbrains.com/rider/) or [Microosft Visual Studio](https://visualstudio.microsoft.com/).
+**The rest of this post is if you want to learn to set up a project yourself, via the command line.** Almost everything done here around project creation can be accomplished using an IDE like [JetBrains Rider](https://www.jetbrains.com/rider/) or [Microsoft Visual Studio](https://visualstudio.microsoft.com/).

 First, we will create an empty directory to store our projects.